husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 ## Robot platform

 This tutorial is created for ROSbot, open-source robot platform.
-You can read more about it here: [Hackaday.io](https://hackaday.io/project/21885-rosbot-autonomous-robot-platform).
+You can read more about it here: [ROSbot manual](https://husarion.com/manuals/rosbot-manual/).

 The platform contains:
 - 1 × Husarion CORE2-ROS version with ASUS Tinker Board